 She has missed Musfall, her most trusted friend.
 The last time she saw him was the week after her mother’s funeral.
 He had business to attend to in South Africa.
 While in her “coma,” as Zoran calls it, she had no idea if Musfall visited her or not.
 She decides not to ask Zoran about it.

 Before the police and military arrived, she had a little time to tell Zoran about Jessup and how she had fallen in love with a man who looks exactly like him.
-She felt it was only right to tell Zoran, but he could hardly bear it as he tried to understand the weirdness of it all.
+She felt it was only right to tell him, but he could hardly bear it as he tried to understand the weirdness of it all.

-“A man is approaching, Mother,” Xavgon says.
+“A man is approaching, Mother,” Xavgon said.

 “Musfall is here,” she states.